 Rapé Nukini – Onça

 The Nukini are called the people of the jaguar.
-In Portuguese the Jaguar is called Onça Pintada.
-Xiti, a young leader of the tribe who is the top Rapé master of his people, makes this particular medicine.
-It is his signature blend with his personal selection of sacred herbs.
+In Portuguese the Jaguar is the Onça Pintada.
+It is a shamanic power animal of the indigenous peoples of the Amazon but none take it as close to heart as the Nukini.
+Xiti, a young cultural and spiritual leader of the tribe.
+Xiti is the top Rapé master of his people and he makes this particular medicine.
+Nukini Onça is his signature blend with his personal selection of sacred herbs.
+Unfortunately he doesn’t like to disclose the herbs he uses in this special recipe.
 This is a beautiful masculine medicine with strong effect, good for deep meditation.
-A winner!
+Nukini Onça is a winner!

 More About Rapé

 Rapé is a shamanic snuff, usually made with tobacco and found throughout the Amazon.
 Traditional Amazonian medicine and shamanism uses it as a medicinal herb, and as a tool for shamanic journeying.

 Indigenous snuff usually contains tobacco and special ashes.
 It can contain a number of different herbs and plants.
 These are for flavor and sometimes for their alleged medicina properties.
 In addition, the strength of the tobacco used can change depending on the blend!

 Rapé is usually administered by a shaman, through a pipe called a tepi.
 He blows small quantities of rapé up the nostrils, one after the other.
 The effect can be powerful and immediate!

 You can also take rapé yourself, using a special pipe called a kuripe.
 You will lose out on the experience and knowledge of the shaman, who can impart energetic healing and guidance too.